Superannuation Tax Concessions Explained: Everything You Need to Know

 Once you reach age 60, all lump sum super withdrawals and all super pension income is received tax free.

-For a rare few of you, your super balance may include an untaxed component, which will incur higher amounts of tax, even when aged 60 or over.
+However, for a rare few of you – usually employed by government or semi-government organisations, your super balance may include an untaxed component, which will incur tax, even when aged 60 or over.

 This video I made explains when you can access your super tax-free: